 More complex standalone OCaml programs are typically composed of multiple source files, and can link with precompiled libraries.
 Chapters 8 and 11 explain how to use the batch compilers ocamlc and ocamlopt.
-Recompilation of multi-file OCaml projects can be automated using the ocamlbuild compilation manager, documented in chapter 18.
+Recompilation of multi-file OCaml projects can be automated using third-party build systems, such as the ocamlbuild compilation manager.